parallel-digital/amazon_rufus/README.md

-# Rufus Scraper (ASIN | Title | Question Format)
+# Rufus Scraper with Targeted Extraction

-This app pulls 'Ask Rufus' questions from the top 50 ASINs of an Amazon BSR URL and outputs a table with:
+This app pulls 'Ask Rufus' questions from top 50 ASINs using the exact container where questions are located:
-- ASIN
-- Product Title
+- Extracts questions from <div id="dpx-nice-widget-container">
-- Rufus Question
+- Outputs ASIN, Product Title, and Rufus Questions

 ## Setup
 ```